71emj/compare/README.md

 ## APIs
-Following contents are a list of methods for utilizing CaseCompare
+Following contents are a list of methods for utilizing Compare

 #### toCase(expression, value[, callback])
 toCase is similar to "case" in vanilla switch.
 The expression can be either a string or an array.
 However since the toCase is designed to match one statment in each case, only the first expression in an array is evaluated in this method (see toCaseOR(), toCaseAND for multiple expression evaluation).